 Tasting room hours: Wed-Thu 4-9 p.m.; Fri 4-10 p.m.; Sat 11 a.m.-9 p.m.; Sun 1-9 p.m.

 Columbia’s first production brewery.
 No scheduled tours — just request one when you visit the tasting room.

 1231 Shop Rd., Columbia, S.C.

 River Rat is already brewing beer, but its tasting room won’t open to the public until late February.
-Check facebook.com/riverrat.brewery
+Check facebook.com/riverrat.brewery for updates.

 Swamp Cabbage Brewing Co.

 801 Brookwood Dr., Columbia, S.C.